datarevenue-berlin/OpenMLOps/README.md

 work on different environments being able to install any library necessary to meet their needs.

-We also provide a default Jupyter server image that comes with most of the data science packages installed.
+We provide a default Jupyter server image that comes with most of the data science packages installed.
+Users can use their own Jupyter server images as well.

 ### Configuration